wdoganowski/cloud-chronicles/01. 7 Rs of Migration/README.md

 ## How to determine what is there to migrate?

 To help with this assessment and planning, AWS offers several services that are designed to simplify and streamline the migration process.
-But before we go there, let's talk about the concepts of the seven Rs as the strategies for migration: *retire*, *retain*, *relocate*, *rehost*, *repurchase*, *re-platform*, and *refactor*.
+But before we go there, let's talk about the concepts of the seven Rs as the strategies for migration: *refactor*, *re-platform*, *repurchase*, *rehost*, *relocate*, *retain*, and *retire*.

 Here are those approaches explained in detail.

-*Retire* – Decommission or remove applications that are no longer needed in your source environment.

 *Refactor* (re-architect) – Move an application and modify its architecture by taking full advantage of cloud-native features to improve agility, performance, and scalability.
 This typically involves porting the operating system and database.
 Example: Migrate your on-premises Oracle database to the Amazon Aurora PostgreSQL-Compatible Edition.